lucaleonect/nqa_server/docs/scheduler.md

 - Poll the `jobs` table for the oldest `QUEUED` entry.
 - Atomically transition a job to `RUNNING` prior to execution.
 - Materialise the solver payload by loading `J.npy`, optional vectors, and `study_request.json` from `/data/jobs/<job_id>/`.
+- Carry forward annotations from the upload form—job names, target objective values, CUDA hints, and custom Optuna parameters—so downstream services see a consistent view of the request.
 - Validate matrix/vector shapes while constructing the payload; malformed files surface as `FAILED` jobs with diagnostic messages.
 - Invoke the solver service (`POST /run`) with the fully expanded Optuna request.
 - Handle HTTP/network failures and solver-side errors, downgrading jobs to `FAILED` with diagnostic text.